-As a global provider of Machine-to-Machine (M2M) and Internet of Things (IoT) solutions, ORBCOMM welcomes the new IoT connectivity interface standards for shipping containers published by the Digital Container Shipping Association (DCSA) this week that will allow stakeholders to track their container assets at every step of the journey, increasing operating efficiency and end-user value.
+As a global provider of Internet of Things (IoT) solutions, ORBCOMM welcomes the new IoT connectivity interface standards for shipping containers published by the Digital Container Shipping Association (DCSA) this week that will allow stakeholders to track their container assets at every step of the journey, increasing operating efficiency and end-user value.

-“The new standard, which recognises the benefits of harnessing data and leveraging it into innovative IoT solutions, is validation of the work we have been doing in various sectors including maritime, ports and multi-modal,” explains Al Tama, ORBCOMM’s Vice President & General Manager, Container and Port Solutions.
-“Clients using ORBCOMM technology can rest assured that their systems are compliant with the new standards, and that they can continue to benefit from the end-to-end visibility and operational benefits our technology provides.
+“The new DCSA standard, which recognises the benefits of harnessing data and leveraging it into innovative IoT solutions, is validation of the work we have been doing in various sectors including maritime, ports and multi-modal,” explains Al Tama, ORBCOMM’s Vice President & General Manager, Container and Port Solutions.
+“Clients using ORBCOMM technology can rest assured that their systems are compliant with the new DCSA standards, and that they can continue to benefit from the end-to-end visibility and operational benefits our technology provides.
 This includes integration into booking systems and TOS, as well as augmenting container telemetry data with AIS information for more comprehensive visibility while on the vessel.”

 ORBCOMM has over two decades of proven technological experience in supporting stakeholders across the supply chain integrate data for increased end to end activity using not just AIS data and cellular monitoring, but also land-based tracking and data gathering using handheld and RFID systems on vessels and at terminals.
 We have consistently invested in emerging technology to facilitate layered gathering of data and in fact, we were the first company to deploy commercially available long rage (LoRa) communication gateways on vessels and ports to compliment and coexist with cellular networks.